gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantCustom`
 -   The plugin has no configuration options

 ---
-## AvantDPLA

-!!! note ""
-    Skip this task if the installation will not ingested by the Digital Public Library of America.

-Follow these steps to install the AvantDPLA plugin:

--	Go to the Omeka `Plugins` page
--	Click the `Install` button for `AvantDPLA`
--   The plugin has no configuration options

----